 - European Whole Vehicle Type Approval Certificate or a Type Approval Certificate (issued by a national government of an EU country, which shows the CO2 data)

-If you don't have any of the above documents, or we can't confirm your vehicle's emissions, then VED will be based on the vehicle's cubic capacity (CC).
+If you do not have any of the above documents, or we cannot confirm your vehicle's emissions, then VED will be based on the vehicle's cubic capacity (CC).